Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

-An AI personal assistant can impact workflows by taking over mundane tasks.
+The best AI personal assistants can impact workflows by taking over mundane tasks.

 An AI assistant can streamline and automate basic customer service or sales interactions.

-Plus, you can pair a product or service with an established AI personal assistant.
+Plus, you can pair a product or service with established AI personal assistant software.

 Any way you look at it, your company can benefit from artificial intelligence now by working with an AI personal assistant!